willshuttleworth/letterboxd/README.md

 # letterboxd watchlist randomzier

+## ***THIS IS INTENDED FOR MAC.
+SCRIPTS COULD BE MODIFIED TO WORK ON LINUX.
+PYTHON PROGRAMS
+COULD BE EXECUTED AS LONG AS PYTHON AND REQUIRED LIBRARIES ARE INSTALLED.
+HOWEVER NECESSARY FILES MAY NOT BE CORRECTLY DOWNLOADED WITHOUT SCRIPTS***

 ### how to use

 * make sure python3, and pandas, requests, and bs4 python libraries are all installed